Askannz/optimus-manager/README.md

 #### My display manager is not SDDM, LightDM nor SDDM

 You must configure it manually so that it executes the script `/usr/bin/optimus-manager_Xsetup` on startup.
-The X server may still work without that last step but you will see a black screen on your built-in monitor instead of the login window.
+The X server may still work without that step but your login manager will show a black screen on the built-in monitor instead of the login window.
+You can set up autologin to avoid that.

 #### The display manager stops but does not restart (a.k.a I am stuck in TTY mode)